 What are Penetration Testing Tools?

 Penetration testing (pentesting) is a simulated attack launched for the purpose of uncovering security vulnerabilities.
 A pentest helps organizations discover security gaps, using a realistic simulation of a cyber attack, which does not cause damage or expose sensitive data.
+There are several tools available for this purpose:

 Related content: read our guide to penetration testing services